planetfederal/workshops/workshops/geoserver/slides/slides.rst

 While beyond the scope of this workshop, it is worth noting that GeoServer offers support for other protocols in addition to Web Map Service (WMS) and Web Feature Service (WFS).

-The Web Coverage Service is a service that enables access to the underlying raster (or “coverage”) data.
+The Web Coverage Service is a service that enables access to the underlying raster (or "coverage") data.
 In a sense, WCS is the raster analog to WFS, where you can access the actual raster data stored on a server.

 GeoServer contains full support for WCS versions up to 1.1.1.